-Inside these ships were found hundreds of iron nails and some of them were still in situ during the excavation.
+Inside these ships were found hundreds of iron nails and some of them were still in situ after conservation.
 This gave the possibility to start this research.
-A previous study on these objects was conducted by Anna-Katrien Mol^v.
-That study has tried to find a correlation between the nails, of the different ships, on the base of the metal composition, with the use of the X-Ray Fluorescence (XRF), and on the microscopic examination.
-At the end of that research however was not possible to arrive to a precise conclusion.
+A previous study on these objects was conducted by Anna-Katrien Mol^{v} .
+That study has tried to find a correlation between the nails, of the different ships, on the basis of the metal composition, with the use of the X-Ray Fluorescence (XRF), and on microscopic examination.
+At the end of that research, however, it was not possible to arrive to a precise conclusion.
 The nails have shown differences and similarities, but nothing definitive.
 Therefore this research is focused on the characterization of the nails from a different point of view: i.e. technological level and provenance and production.